Gymnastics: Non-competitive gymnastics

-General gymnastics also known as Gymnastics for All enables people of all ages and abilities to participate in performance groups of 6 to more than 150 athletes.
+General gymnastics, also known as "gymnastics for all", enables people of all ages and abilities to participate in performance groups of 6 to more than 150 athletes.
+Unlike other forms of gymnastics General Gymnastics is more of a sports program or performing art than a sport.
+Any "event" from any discipline of gymnastics can be performed and it's not uncommon to see for example still rings event followed by synchronized trampolone followed by step from aerobic gymnastics or even events not currently recognized in gymnastics like aerial silk.
 They can perform synchronized, choreographed routines.
 Troupes may consist of both genders and are separated into age divisions.
-The largest general gymnastics exhibition is the quadrennial World Gymnaestrada which was first held in 1939.
-In 1984 Gymnastics for All was officially recognized first as a Sport Program by the FIG (International Gymnastic Federation), and subsequently by national gymnastic federations worldwide with participants that now number 30 million.
+The largest general gymnastics exhibition is the quadrennial World Gymnaestrada, which was first held in 1939.
+In 1984 gymnastics for all was officially recognized first as a sport program by the FIG (International Gymnastic Federation), and subsequently by national gymnastic federations worldwide with participants that now number 30 million.
 Non-competitive gymnastics is considered useful for its health benefits.

-Levels

-In the US, gymnastics levels for women called the Junior Olympic (JO) Program begins at 1 and goes to 10.
-The two kinds of levels are Compulsory (levels 1-5) and Optional (levels 6-10).
-Each level (1-10) has its own set of unique rules that ascend in difficulty level to level.
-Elite can follow 10 and is generally considered Olympic level.
-Men's gymnastics or The Junior Olympic Program consists of ten levels of training or competition with multiple age groups at each level creating opportunities for athletes and coaches to participate and or compete.

-Since 2015, Canada has adopted the women’s JO Program, with some modifications, for use in the Provinces and Territories.